birobirobiro/awesome-shadcn-ui/README.md

 - [t3-app-template](https://github.com/gaofubin/t3-app-template) - This is the admin template for T3 Stack and shadcn/ui
 - [taxonomy](https://github.com/shadcn/taxonomy) - An open source application built using the new router, server components and everything new in Next.js
 - [turborepo-shadcn-ui-tailwindcss](https://github.com/henriqpohl/turborepo-shadcn-ui-tailwindcss) - Turborepo starter with shadcn/ui & Tailwind CSS pre-configured for shared ui components.
+- [turborepo-launchpad](https://github.com/JadRizk/turborepo-launchpad) - A comprehensive monorepo boilerplate for shadcn projects using Turbo.
+It features a highly scalable setup ideal for developing complex applications with shared components and utilities.

 ## Star History